 You can receive medical and hospital attention before you qualify for the Provincial program.
 Still, the costs will have to be covered by you unless there is some other form of insurance that protects your medical bills during that period of time.
 These costs can be high, so it is recommended that you get private insurance for the duration of your waiting period in British Columbia.
 Be aware that most of the private insurance won’t cover any of the pre-existing conditions in the body which includes your pregnancy too.

 Appealing the Wait Period

-The waiting period is put in place to protect the healthcare system from individuals who only wish to come to British Columbia to receive the healthcare benefits using the expenses of the public of British Columbia.
+The waiting period is put in place to protect the healthcare system from individuals who only wish to come to British Columbia to receive healthcare benefits using the expenses of the public of British Columbia.
 However, a process is in place to allow individuals to appeal the waiting period.
 This appeal is available to those who need medical attention or procedure during the waiting period.
-Waiving of the waiting period is approved in very rare and extreme cases.
+Waiving the waiting period is approved in very rare and extreme cases.
 Only those who have established their residency in British Columbia can apply for a waiver of the waiting period.

 For the approval of an appeal for waiving the waiting period, many factors are considered.
-Authorities check if a verifiable error has been made by Health Insurance British Columbia during the assigning of the beginning date of MSP coverage, if the medical condition for which the appeal is made is diagnosed during the waiting period, how serious the condition is or if the person suffering has access to another insurance or can obtain an insurance during the waiting period.
+Authorities check if a verifiable error has been made by Health Insurance British Columbia during the assigning of the beginning date of MSP coverage, if the medical condition for which the appeal is made is diagnosed during the waiting period, how serious the condition is or if the person suffering has access to another insurance or can obtain insurance during the waiting period.

 Also, the cost of receiving medical care for the condition during the waiting period must be financially devastating to be able to obtain a waiver.
-Routine care or birthing of a baby will not qualify you for waiver.
+Routine care or birthing of a baby will not qualify you for the waiver.
 This process is not to be used as a means to obtain British Columbia’s healthcare services before the end of the waiting period.